pixpilot/scaffoldfy/docs/PROMPTS.md

   "message": "Path to tsconfig.json",
   "default": "./tsconfig.json",
   "enabled": {
+    "type": "condition",
-    "condition": "useTypeScript === true"
+    "value": "useTypeScript === true"
   }
 }
 ```

-In these examples, the `tsConfigPath` prompt is only shown if `useTypeScript` is `true`.
+In this example, the `tsConfigPath` prompt is only shown if `useTypeScript` is `true`.
 Prompts are evaluated in order, so later prompts can depend on earlier prompt values.

+See the "Conditional Enabled and Required for Prompts" section below for complete documentation.

 ### 2. Password Prompt